EricSource-io/Luminote/README.md

-# Luminote
+# 🌟 Welcome to Luminote! 🚀

 Hey there! 👋 Welcome to Luminote, a project I'm tinkering with.
 It's a work in progress, and I'm doing this solo, so bear with me.

-Here's the rundown on what's going on behind the scenes:
+## Tech Stack:
 - **Electron.js**: Using Electron because it lets me throw together HTML, CSS, and JavaScript to make this thing run on Windows, maxOS, and Linux.